Table of Contents

 In most of the CML cases, the etiology is not known.
-The high dose ionizing radiation is considered an important risk factor as increased incidence of CML was seen in survivors of Hiroshima and Nagasaki atomic bombs.
+The high dose ionizing radiation is considered an important risk factor as an increased incidence of CML was seen in survivors of Hiroshima and Nagasaki atomic bombs.

 Pathophysiology of CML

-It should be remembered that Philadelphia chromosome, though characteristically associated with CML, is not restricted to CML only.
+It should be remembered that the Philadelphia chromosome, though characteristically associated with CML, is not restricted to CML only.
 It is also present in acute lymphoblastic leukemia (ALL), and rarely in acute myeloblastic leukemia (AML).

 Staging of CML

-The World Health Organization (WHO) has divided the chronic myelogenous leukemia into three progressive stages based on the aggressiveness of the disease, response to therapy, and the presence of blasts.
+The World Health Organization (WHO) has divided the chronic myelogenous leukemia into three progressive stages based on the aggressiveness of the disease, response to therapy and the presence of blasts.
 These are as follows: